BalaclavaLab/arbitrum-api-documentation/ListingAPI.md

 | `user_id` | Client internal user id |
 | `created_time` | Listing creation time in milliseconds |

+On successful requests Arbitrum server responds with HTTP 200 response code.

 After submission, listing is processed by Arbitrum:

 1. all incoming listings are added into processing queue